qtechgames-assesment/java-nodes/README.md

 Build your system using:

-* Spring Boot (latest) - as reliable as our slot machines
-* Java 17+ - faster than a dealer's shuffle
-* Any RDBMS/NoSQL - your chips, your choice
-* Maven/Gradle - house tools
+- **Tech Platform:** Use the latest version of Spring Boot.
+- **Language of the Game:** Code in Java 17 or later.
+- **Data Vault:** Choose any RDBMS or NoSQL database to securely manage the tree of rewards.
+- **Build System:** Utilise Maven or Gradle to handle your project’s stakes.
+- **Insider’s Playbook:** Document how to run, use, and test your service.
+A comprehensive guide for interacting with your API is a winning bonus!
+- **Double Down on Version Control:** We highly encourage you to commit frequently.
+Your commit history should serve as a window into your thought process—each commit is a play in your winning strategy.
+We will be reviewing your commit progress as part of our evaluation.

 ## Requirements (Casino Compliance)

 Your API must:

 * Follow REST best practices (we run a clean house)
-* Support both JSON and XML (for our international players)
+* Support both JSON and XML (for our international players) (if not indicated, default json)
 * Use proper HTTP status codes (like our precise payout systems)
 * Use proper HTTP Verbs (We speak like proper Gentlemen or Ladies)
 * Include proper documentation (house rules must be clear)

 We highly encourage you to commit frequently.
-Your commit history should serve as a window into your thought process—each commit a play in your winning strategy.
+Your commit history should serve as a window into your thought process—each commit is a play in your winning strategy.
 We will be reviewing your commit progress as part of our evaluation.

 ## Time to Show Your Hand